LoG-RWTH/log.rwth-aachen.github.io/_people/siraudin.md

 ---
 layout: page
 title: Antoine Siraudin
-email: antoine.siraudin@student-cs.fr
+email: antoine.siraudin@log.rwth-aachen.de
-email_vis: antoine[dot]siraudin[at]student-cs[dot]fr
+email_vis: antoine.siraudin@log.rwth-aachen.de
-description: I'm interested in the development of new graph generation models, and their applications them to various fields such as molecule generation.
+description: I'm interested in the development of new graph generation models, and their applications to various fields such as molecule generation.
 My current focus is on diffusion models.
 room:
 category: PhD Candidates
 ---